AlibabaCloudDocs/sls/intl.en-US/Data Collection/FAQ/Query local collection status.md

 The `avg_delay_bytes` alarm threshold can be adjusted according to the log collection traffic.

-## Determine whether or not Logtail has finished collecting log files {#section_uxz_tls_zdb .section}
+## Determine whether or not Logtail has finished collecting log files

-Determine whether or not Logtail has finished collecting log files by using the `logfile`command.
+Determine whether or not Logtail has finished collecting log files by using the `logfile` command.

 How it works: After writing to the log file stops, the `logfile` command is called every ten minutes to obtain the status information of this file.
 If this file shows the same value for `read_offset_bytes` and `file_size_bytes` , it means that Logtail has finished collecting this log file.

-## Troubleshoot log collection issues {#section_gg1_vls_zdb .section}
+## Troubleshoot log collection issues

 If the log collection is delayed on a server, use the `history` command to query related collection information on this server.

 1. If the `send_block_flag` is true, it indicates that the log collection delays because of the network.
-    -   If the `send_network_quota_count`is greater than 0, you must split the [Shard](reseller.en-US/Preparation/Manage shards.md) of the Logstore.
+    -   If the `send_network_quota_count` is greater than 0, you must split the [Shard](/intl.en-US/Data Collection/Preparation/Manage shards.md) of the Logstore.
-    -   If the `send_network_error_count`is greater than 0, you must check the network connectivity.
+    -   If the `send_network_error_count` is greater than 0, you must check the network connectivity.
-    -   ◦If no related network error occurs, you must adjust the limit on concurrent sending and [traffic limit](reseller.en-US/Data Collection/Logtail collection/Install/Set startup parameters.md) of Logtail.
+    -   ◦If no related network error occurs, you must adjust the limit on concurrent sending and [traffic limit](/intl.en-US/Data Collection/Logtail collection/Install/Configure the startup parameters of Logtail.md) of Logtail.
 2. Sending-related parameters are normal, but the `avg_delay_bytes` is relatively high.
     -   The average log parsing speed can be calculated by using `read_bytes` to determine if traffic generated by logs is normal.
-    -   [Resource usage limits](reseller.en-US/Data Collection/Logtail collection/Install/Set startup parameters.md) of Logtail can be adjusted as appropriate.
+    -   [Resource usage limits](/intl.en-US/Data Collection/Logtail collection/Install/Configure the startup parameters of Logtail.md) of Logtail can be adjusted as appropriate.
 3. The `parse_fail_lines` is greater than 0.

     Check if the parsing configurations for log collection match with all the logs.